Vienna Philharmonic: Critical reputation and popularity

 In 2006, the Vienna Philharmonic was chosen as Europe's finest orchestra in a survey of seven leading trade publications, two radio stations and a daily newspaper.
 In 2008, an international jury of music critics polled by the British Gramophone magazine ranked it third in the world (after the Royal Concertgebouw Orchestra and Berlin Philharmonic).

 Subscription ticket demand for the Vienna Philharmonic at their home, Musikverein, is currently listed on the orchestra's website as being subject to a waiting list—six years for weekday concert subscriptions, and thirteen years for weekend subscriptions.
 Casual tickets however, are available in small numbers and can be bought via links from the official website, to various ticket resellers.

 The orchestra has been the motive of one of the world's most famous bullion coins: the Vienna Philharmonic coin.
 The coin is struck in pure gold, 999.9 fine (24 carats).
 It is issued every year, in four different face values, sizes and weights.
 It is used as an investment product, although it finishes almost always in the hands of collectors.
 According to the World Gold Council, this coin was the best selling gold coin in 1992, 1995 and 1996 worldwide.

 In 2006 Austrian Airlines was outfitted with a livery featuring the gold coin and logo of the Wiener Philharmoniker.
 The long-range Airbus A340 aircraft was flown primarily between Vienna and Tokyo for approximately one year serving as promotional tool for the orchestra and the Philharmoniker, 24 karat gold coin issued by the Austrian Mint.

 The orchestra has had an annual ball called the Vienna Philharmonic Ball since 1924, when Richard Strauss began his conducting association.

 Business structure

 The Vienna Philharmonic operates under what it calls "Democratic Self-Administration".
 Whereas many orchestras are run under a more corporate model with musicians as labor that works for the orchestra management, the ruling body of the Vienna Philharmonic organization is the full orchestra membership.
 Day-to-day decisions are delegated to the twelve elected members of the administrative committee.

+The Vienna Philharmonic has been officially recognised as an incorporated association since 1908.